-Curriculum Leader: Mr T Stewart
+CONTACTS / ANY FURTHER INFORMATION Curriculum Leader: Mr T Stewart

-TERM COURSE CONTENT: Knowledge and skills I EIXIVI Year 12 Year 13 1 Religious Change (Edward &amp; Mary) Elizabeth and Religion.
+TERM COURSE CONTENT: Knowledge and skills Year 12 Year 13 1 Religious Change (Edward &amp; Mary) Elizabeth and Religion.
 The establishment and development of the Weimar Republic: 1919-Jan 1933.
 NEA.
 African American Civil Rights.
 N.B.
 The Elizabeth module is the NEA element of the course so is not assessed through assessments.
 There will be, on average, two past exam paper questions set for each topic of the American Civil Rights module.
 ASSESSMENT OPPORTUNITIES There will be, on average, two exam paper questions set for each module each half term.
 There will be, on average, two exam paper questions set for each module each half term.
 2 Elizabeth and Religion.
 Rebellion and unrest (Edward &amp; Mary).
 The establishment and development of the Weimar Republic: 1919-Jan 1933.
-The establishment of the Nazi Dictatorship and its domestic policies Feb 1933-1939. - NEA African American Civil Rights.
+The establishment of the Nazi Dictatorship and its domestic policies Feb 1933-1939. - NEA. - African American Civil Rights.
 ASSESSMENT OPPORTUNITIES There will be, on average, two exam paper questions set for each module each half term.
 There will be, on average, two exam paper questions set for each module each half term.
 3 Rebellion and unrest (Edward &amp; Mary).
 Elizabeth's management of financial, economic and social affairs.
 The stability of the monarchy (Edward &amp; Mary).
 The establishment of the Nazi Dictatorship and its domestic policies Feb 1933-1939.
-The impact of war and defeat on Germany: 1939-1949. - NEA. - Native American Civil Rights. - Trade Union Civil Rights.
+The impact of war and defeat on Germany: 1939-1949.
+NEA.
+Native American Civil Rights.
+Trade Union Civil Rights.
 ASSESSMENT OPPORTUNITIES There will be, on average, two exam paper questions set for each module each half term.
 There will be, on average, two exam paper questions set for each module each half term.
 4 The stability of the monarchy (Edward &amp; Mary).
 The nature of Elizabeth's monarchy, government and parliament.
 The impact of war and defeat on Germany: 1939-1949.
-Divided Germany: The Federal Republic and the DDR 1949- 1963. - Native American Civil Rights. - Trade Union Civil Rights.
-ASSESSMENT OPPORTUNITIES There will be, on average, two exam paper questions set for each module each half term.
-There will be, on average, two exam paper questions set for each module each half term.
+Divided Germany: The Federal Republic and the DDR 1949-1963. - Native American Civil Rights. - Trade Union Civil Rights.

-- The nature of Elizabeth's monarchy, government and parliament. - Women's Civil Rights. - - Elizabethan later years. - Civil Rights Revision.
-5 - Divided Germany: The Federal Republic and the DDR 1949-1963.
-ASSESSMENT There will be, on average, two exam There will be, on average, two exam OPPORTUNITIES paper questions set for each module each half term. paper questions set for each module each half term. - Elizabethan later years.
-6 - Divided Germany: The Federal Republic and the DDR 1949-1963 Revision.
+ASSESSMENT There will be, on average, two exam There will be, on average, two exam paper questions set for each module paper questions set for each module OPPORTUNITIES each half term. each half term. - The nature of Elizabeth's monarchy, - Women's Civil Rights. government and parliament. - Elizabethan later years. - Civil Rights Revision.
+5 - Divided Germany: The Federal Republic and the DDR 1949- 1963. - Revision.
+ASSESSMENT There will be, on average, two exam There will be, on average, two exam OPPORTUNITIES paper questions set for each module paper questions set for each module OFFORTUNITIES each half term. each half term. - Elizabethan later years.
+6 - Divided Germany: The Federal Republic and the DDR 1949- 1963. - Revision.
 ASSESSMENT There will be, on average, two exam FINAL EXAMINATIONS OPPORTUNITIES paper questions set for each module each half term.